 Benzoe tonkinensis is a balsamic resin from Styrax tonkinensis (Pierre) Craib ex Hartwitch tree, which belongs to the Styracaceae family.
 It is collected directly from the tree, cleaned and sorted into three grades according to size.
 The production is entirely manual, from tapping to packaging.
 It is variously referred to as Siam benzoin gum, Siam benzoin and Benzoin Vietnam or in a generic way as “benzoin gum”.
 Vietnam & Laos are considered as the major producer of Benzoe tonkinensis, if not the only two at present.

-Benzoe tonkinensis is commercialized after it has been cleaned and sorted into three grades, according to its size: grade 1- large tears; grade 2 - medium tears; grade 3 - small tears and powder.
+Benzoe tonkinensis is commercialized after it has been cleaned and sorted into 3 grades, according to its size: first grade (big tears); second grade (medium tears); and third grade (small tears and powder)

-The production is distributed in the following way: 30% Grade 1, 30% Grade 2, and 40% Grade 3.
+For the bulk order, we offer the mix grade only.
+The production is distributed in the following way: 30% first grade, 30% second grade, and 40% third grade.
 The various grades do not present any significant variation of the chemical composition but are the result of the cleaning process.
 They can have only an impact on the colour of the product during the storage at ambient temperature (from beige to brown colour).

 The product presents a strong vanilla smell, is insoluble in water and soluble in ethanol.